Environment as reflected in Chandella Art and Architecture

 S. K. Sullerey

 The Chandellas of Jejakabhukti were the most important ruling dynasty of early medieval India.
 They were great rulers and builders of their times.
-They decorated their kingdom with the magnificent temples of Kahjuraho.
+They decorated their kingdom with the magnificent temples of Khajuraho.
 These temples of Khajuraho are world famous for their magnificence, proportion, perfection of design and sculptural profusion which makes them masterpieces of architectural and sculptural art.

 The Chandella artists did not rest with merely construction of temple but they added in them a new technique.
 Their temples are noble inspiring structures creating an impression of massive beauty.
 The Gods, Goddesses, apsaras, men and women standing or seeming to be in action, with their well developed and voluptuous bodies, stand liberated from their stony frames to emerge in a living world.
 The Chandella art of Khajuraho is a world of beauty as would appear from the sculptural depiction of apsaras in their different moods.
 It appears very beautiful from the sculpture of the letter writing woman.
 It surpassed many contemporary sculptural centres of art in portraying the different moods of men and women in stone and making even the pose of the figure a medium for expression of mood.